Check out this video which provides an overview of material that I cover.

 The focus of this training is for single officer or 2-3 person teams operating to solve these types of problems.

-This course is designed specifically for natural resources officers who are issued precision rifles or for SWAT snipers who desire a more in-depth understanding to effectively employ their rifle.
+This course is designed specifically for SWAT snipers and natural resources officers who are issued precision rifles and desire a more in-depth understanding of precision rifle complexities to effectively employ their rifle.

 As an LEO and LE firearms instructor in Colorado, I have quite a number of certifications and have trained officers throughout the state.
 I believe that I have a good idea of the types of training to which we are exposed as officers and instructors in this state.
 I have also had the fortune to help train patrol and tactical officers in Texas.
 My path to be a more effective instructor lead me to CSAT which is my primary source for tactical instruction.